Bolsonaro's anti-China rants have Beijing nervous about Brazil

 Bolsonaro is content with China purchasing commodities.
 But the former Army captain is wary of the Asian nation’s recent shopping spree in Brazil’s energy and infrastructure sectors.

 China Three Gorges Corp paid 4.8 billion reais ($1.48 billion) in 2016 to operate two of Brazil’s largest dams.
-Last year, State Grid Corp of China bought a controlling stake in Sao Paulo’s CPFL Energia SA (CPFE3.SA) and a subsidiary for 17.36 billion reais ($4.90 billion), while China’s HNA Airport Holding Group Co Ltd bought a controlling stake in Brazil’s second-busiest airport.
+Last year, State Grid Corp of China bought a controlling stake in Sao Paulo’s CPFL Energia SA and a subsidiary for 17.36 billion reais ($4.90 billion), while China’s HNA Airport Holding Group Co Ltd bought a controlling stake in Brazil’s second-busiest airport.

 Brazil is now expected to put a number of government concessions and assets up for bid next year, including railways and state-held energy assets.